donkirkby/chess-kit/raw_rules/new_rules.md

-Every puzzle starts with the pieces spread around the board, and two cards choosing two types of pieces according to the table in appendix A. The goal is to make one piece type threaten the other in as few moves as possible.
-In this example, you have to make the white king threaten one of the black bishops or make one of the black bishops threaten the white king.
+Every puzzle starts with the pieces spread around the board, and two cards choosing two types of pieces according to the table in appendix A. The goal is to make one piece type capture the other in as few moves as possible.
+In this example, you have to make the white king capture one of the black bishops or make one of the black bishops capture the white king.

-You might think that the bishop at e5 is already threatening the king, but in this game, the piece's original movement is irrelevant.
-Pieces can only **borrow** the moves of a neighbouring piece in the 8 squares immediately surrounding them, a bit like a golfer takes a golf club from the caddy standing next to them.
+You might think that the bishop at e5 could directly capture the king, but in this game, the piece's original movement is irrelevant.
+Pieces can only **borrow** a move from a neighbouring piece in the 8 squares immediately surrounding them, a bit like a golfer takes a golf club from the caddy standing next to them.
 That means that the bishop at e5 can only move like a knight and the king can't move at all.
-Also, pieces can only borrow the moves of a neighbour that's the **same colour**, so the bishop at a2 can't move at all.
+Also, pieces can only borrow moves from a neighbour that's the **same colour**, so the bishop at a2 can't move at all.

 Now that you know how the pieces move, here's one possible solution: